NEUSCHWANSTEIN CASTLE

 Welcome to Neuschwanstein Castle, one of the most visited castles in Germany and one of the most popular tourist destinations in Europe.
 The castle is located in Bavaria, near the town of Fussen.

-Neuschwanstein is a castle of the paradox, it was built in the 19th century in Bavaria, at a time when castles no longer had strategic and defensive purposes.
+Neuschwanstein is a castle of the paradox; it was built in the 19th century in Bavaria when courts no longer had strategic and defensive purposes.

 Neuschwanstein Castle Germany